claytose/CS312Minecraft/README.md

 1. Run the command `git clone https://github.com/claytose/CS312Minecraft.git` to clone this repository.
 2. Run the command `ssh-keygen -t rsa -b 4096 -C "<your_email>"` to generate a public SSH key pair.
    - Replace the `<your_email>` variable with your own email.
-   - Click "Enter" when prompted for the file to save the key in, take note of the default file location for the next step.
+   - Click `Enter` when prompted for the file location to save the key in, take note of the file location for the next step.
-   - Click "Enter" when prompted for a passphrase.
+   - Click `Enter` when prompted for a passphrase.

 ---